Carefree (film): Production

-Carefree was in production from 14 to 15 April 1938 (Astaire's golfing dance) and from 9 May to 21 July.
-Location filming was done at Busch Gardens in Pasadena, California, and at the Columbia Ranch.
+Carefree was in production from April 14 to 15, 1938 (Astaire's golfing dance), and from May 9 to July 21.
+Location filming was done at the Columbia Ranch in Burbank, California, and at Busch Gardens in Pasadena, California.
+RKO borrowed Ralph Bellamy from Columbia Pictures for this film.

 The "I Used to Be Color Blind" number was planned to be a Technicolor sequence in an otherwise black-and-white film.
 The film as released is entirely black-and-white.

-Astaire didn't like "mushy love scenes," and preferred that lovemaking between him and Rogers be confined to their dances.
-Because rumors sprang up that Astaire's wife wouldn't let him kiss onscreen, or that Rogers and Astaire didn't like each other, Astaire agreed to the long kiss at the end of "I Used to Be Color Blind", "to make up for all the kisses I had not given Ginger for all those years."
+Astaire did not like "mushy love scenes", and preferred that lovemaking between him and Rogers be confined to their dances.
+Because rumors sprang up that Astaire's wife would not let him kiss onscreen, or that Rogers and Astaire didn't like each other, Astaire agreed to the long kiss at the end of "I Used to Be Color Blind", "to make up for all the kisses I had not given Ginger for all those years."

-Besides the number "Let's Make the Most of Our Dream," another scene that was dropped from the released film was one where Astaire tries to analyze a scatter-brained patient, played by Grace Hayle.
+Besides the number "Let's Make the Most of Our Dream", another scene that was dropped from the released film was one where Astaire tries to analyze a scatter-brained patient, played by Grace Hayle.

-The film was released on 2 September 1938.
-The previous Astaire-Rogers film, Shall We Dance, had been released in May 1937, and the 16-month gap between the films was the longest between Astaire-Rogers films to that date.
+The film was released in the United States on September 2, 1938.
+The previous Astaire–Rogers film, Shall We Dance, had been released in May 1937, and the 16-month gap between the films was the longest between the duo's films to that date.

 Songs

-The songs in Carefree were all written by Irving Berlin, and except for "Change Partners," which he had written for Astaire and Rogers years before, he wrote them all over the course of a few days, while on vacation in Phoenix, Arizona.
+The entire score for Carefree was written by Irving Berlin, and except for "Change Partners", which he had written for Astaire and Rogers years before, he wrote all songs over the course of a few days, while on vacation in Phoenix, Arizona.
 An army of uncredited orchestrators contributed to the catchy settings of the tunes, principally among them Broadway's Robert Russell Bennett and future MGM stalwart Conrad Salinger.

 As usual, Astaire created the choreography, with the help of his principal collaborator Hermes Pan.
-In preparation for The Story of Vernon and Irene Castle, the Astaire-Rogers film which was already scheduled to follow Carefree, the choreography for this film contains more lifts than usual.
+In preparation for The Story of Vernon and Irene Castle (1939), the Astaire–Rogers film which was already scheduled to follow Carefree, the choreography for this film contains more lifts than usual.